 Five key tax strategies Canadians can implement to help feel more confident in their financial plan.

-It may be frustrating when you compare your gross versus your net income: Are you really paying that much in taxes?
+It may be frustrating when you compare your gross versus net income.
+Are you really paying that much in taxes?
 Where does the money go?
-We all feel the pain, right from the time we earn our first paycheque: Knowing that our taxes keep our roads safe, our medical bills low and our society operating smoothly sometimes doesn’t stop the anguish.
+We all feel the same pain, right from the time we earn our first paycheque, and knowing that our taxes keep our roads safe, our medical bills low and our society operating smoothly sometimes doesn’t stop the anguish.

 Geoff Chen, a High Net Worth Planner at TD Wealth, says that, besides paying for services we all use, the country also uses taxes to nudge our money into different areas.
 “Canada wants us to do certain activities by offering tax incentives and it also discourages us from other actions by the application of tax,” he says.

-He suggests these are the strategies everyone should look into.
+He suggests these as the tax strategies everyone should look into.

 Utilize RRSPs, TFSAs, RESPs to the max

 Chen says one of the main components of tax strategy is to utilize tax-deferred or tax-friendly accounts: Registered Retirement Savings Plans (RRSPs), Registered Education Savings Plans (RESPs) and Tax-Free Savings Accounts (TFSAs).
 Each plan defers or mitigates tax obligations in different ways.